 You need to consider your own vacation/holiday times for the year and try to match them to the weather in Africa that you will find most congenial and the official hunting seasons which are stipulated in some African countries.Where hunting can continue throughout the year, as in South Africa, you may prefer the cooler winter weather in June through to October over the scorching summer months of November through to May.

 The more time you can spend hunting, the better.
 You'll have time to look around and be more selective about your trophy animals.
 Most hunting companies specify minimum hunt lengths particularly when specific animals are involved.
-For example, a 10 day hunt for a buffalo with plains game or 14 days for a buffalo with leopard in Botswana.
-These are the minimum hunt lengths an outfitter believes are feasible to be successful attaining the species.
+For example, a 10 day hunt for a buffalo with plains game or 14 days for a buffalo with leopard in Mozambique.
+These are the minimum hunt lengths an outfitter believes are feasible to be successful attaining the species and making best use of his quota.
 In Tanzania the Government hunt licences lay down the minimum hunt lengths required for various species.
 For example, a full bag hunt (including the Big 4) requires a 21 day licence.
-It would be up to you whether you stay the full length of hunt but you will have to pay for a full 21 day hunt.
+It would be up to you whether you stay the full length of hunt but you will have to pay for a full 21 day hunt licence.